Germany–Israel relations: Censorship

-Numerous artists, academics, and public figures have reported being disinvited from events over their criticism of Israeli actions.
-These include Jewish journalist Masha Gessen, Jewish-Israeli philosopher Omri Boehm, and author Adania Shibli.
-A lecture by UN Special Rapporteur Francesca Albanese was cancelled by Ludwig Maximilian University, citing anticipated controversy.
-Following campaigns against Middle East scholar Muriel Asseburg, similar cancellations occurred.
-In 2024, Nancy Fraser lost a professorship after criticising Israeli military conduct in Gaza.
+In May 2024, the Federal Ministry of Research, Technology and Space (BMBF) examined civil and criminal sanctions as well as the possibility of withdrawing BMBF funding from the signatories of an open letter calling for freedom of expression for "pro-Palestinian" students.
+In 2024, Anna Younes and Hanna Al-Taher argued that since 7 October 2023, German educational institutions had increasingly become places where the German reason of state regarding Israel was defended through administrative measures, disciplinary actions, and restrictions on pro-Palestinian positions.
 Jewish and Palestinian students, artists, and scholars describe a climate of fear and self-censorship.
-New legislation in Berlin proposed expelling students for political expression, further raising concerns about academic freedom in relation to Germany’s support for Israel.
+New legislation in Berlin proposed expelling students for political expression, further raising concerns about academic freedom in relation to Germany's support for Israel.
 Civil society organizations and Jewish intellectuals have issued open letters condemning what they describe as disproportionate and politically motivated responses that threaten basic civil rights.